spurgear/unit-test-demo/README.md

 * What unit-test is not?

-# How to add unit tests?
+# Let's write some unit tests

 ## Quick tour of `Calculator`
+* Integer calculations only
+* What happens when we enter floats?

 ## Built-in `unittest` module (PyUnit)
 * https://docs.python.org/3/library/unittest.html